 - To monitor the baby's heartbeat, movements, and growth

 - Assess the condition of the placenta

 - Examine the cervix for any changes that could result in a miscarriage or premature delivery

-- Detect an ectopic pregnancy (a condition in which the fetus implants outside the uterus, usually in the uterine tubes)
+- Detect an ectopic pregnancy (a condition in which the embryo implants outside the uterus)

 In a non-pregnant woman in cases of:

 - An unexplained vaginal bleeding